ngeor/blog/_posts/2018-11-28-yaml-schema-validation-with-maven.md

 Sometimes it feels we're reinventing the wheel, but with different names.
 Back in the days, XML was the cool thing.
 We had XPath as a query language.
-We had XSLT to transform XML documents to different shapes.
+We had XSLT to transform XML documents into different shapes.
 We had XSD to validate the schema of XML.
 We had code generation and validation.
 We could generate web service clients and servers with WSDL.

 But then, people started hating angle brackets I suppose.
 We switched to JSON,